MombasaSt/MarchMadness/README.md

 **YearTeam** - The season the team played in & the university's D1 college basketball team participating in the tournament

 **Seed** - The seed given to the team by the panel that created the season's bracket.
 There are 4 regions in the bracket that each have 16 seeds.
-  *Note: While there have been 1-4 play-in games since 2001, these play-in games are ignore for this exercise, as the seeds that are in the play-in games has changed by year, and do not affect the round of 64/going forward.*
+  *Note: While there have been 1-4 play-in games since 2001, these play-in games are ignored for this exercise, as the seeds that are in the play-in games has changed by year, and do not affect the round of 64/going forward.*

 **Conf** - The conference the team played in that season